mKaloer/TwitVis/README.md

 TwitVis is a tool for visualizing locations of tweets about a specific topic over time.
 The output is a number of images which can be used standalone or combined using `ffmpeg` to show the development as a video.

+## Dependencies
+ffmpeg, R and Ruby.

 ## Usage
+### Initialization
+Before monitoring, an Rserve server must be started.
+This can be done using the simple `server.R` file:
+`> R --vanilla -f 'server.R'`

 ### Real-Time Monitoring
 For plotting tweets about 'sochi' and 'olympics' to the output directory `plots`: